DedicatedToCloud08/BlockChain-Project-Jan2022/README.md

 # BlockChain-Project-Jan2022
-In this project, I have created a smart contract which is using
+In this project, I have created a smart contract which is following the ERC20 standards.
+The smart contract is then invoked by a nodejs application to distribute tokens to 10 different wallet addresses.

 # Step 1 -
 Clone the repository: